 Thank you VERY much to the Cape Reptile Institute’s Kobus Smit who swiftly answered our call for help.
-He checked the little critters over, then safely relocated them back in the wild, far away from humans, where they belong.
+He checked the little critters over, then safely relocated them back into the wild (far away from humans), where they belong.
 We are so grateful for your expert assistance!

 1. FAW does not buy animals.
 It goes against everything we stand for.
-We are happy to help the people in our area of operation with rehoming animals that they are no longer able to keep but we will not be part of the pet trade, especially not the illegal wild animal trade.
+We are happy to help the people in our area of operation with rehoming animals that they are no longer able to keep but we will not be part of the pet trade nor the illegal wild-animal trade.

-2. , , .
-It is also cruel to kidnap wild animals and keep them in captivity – yes, snakes deserve respect and a happy life too, not just fluffy animals.
+4. It is cruel to kidnap wild animals and keep them in captivity – yes, snakes deserve respect and a happy life too, not just fluffy animals.

-3. No matter how a snake seems, NEVER assume it’s safe to handle it, not even if it looks dead.
+5. No matter how docile a snake seems, NEVER assume that it is safe to approach or handle it, not even if it looks dead.
 Some species, such as Puff Adders, actually feign death as a way to catch their prey and, when people approach, they can strike extremely fast.